-Not every lender requires PMI for mortgages with the down payment of less than 20 percent.
+Not every lender requires PMI for mortgages with a down payment of less than 20 percent.
 For example, at Arthur State Bank, we offer a special first-time homebuyer mortgage.
 Our first-time homebuyer mortgage offers:

-In addition, our standard ARM (adjustable rate mortgage) does not require PMI.
+In addition, our standard ARM (adjustable-rate mortgage) does not require PMI.
 With an ARM, financing is available up to 90 percent of the sales price or valuation.